F B swamp vehicle

 The F B was an Imperial Japanese Army (IJA) military transport/personnel carrier used for crossing difficult swampy terrain.
 It was part of a series of vehicles developed by the army in its effort to mechanize and give mobility to their forces.
-A prior prototype known as the S B swamp vehicle was built, but it proved to be too heavy and cumbersome for its designed use.
+A prior prototype known as the S B swamp vehicle was built in 1933, but it proved to be too heavy and cumbersome for its designed use.
 First produced in 1935, the F B was shorter and lighter than the S B prototype.
 A total of 146 F B units were built, making it the most numerous model produced of this type of vehicle by the Japanese Army.
-Subsequent to the F B, a smaller unit known as the T B swamp scout vehicle was produced.
+Subsequent to the F B, a smaller craft known as the T B swamp scout vehicle was produced.

 Development

 The F B swamp vehicle was a military transport/personnel carrier of the Imperial Japanese Army (IJA), which was developed and used for crossing swampy terrain.
 It was part of the effort by the army to mechanize their forces and its "cross-country capabilities".
 The F B was first produced in 1935, with 146 units being built.
 The F B had a two-to-three-man crew.
 The vehicle had eight road wheels per side, with rubber floats attached to the track links in order to prevent the vehicle from sinking into the quagmire.
 The F B could also be used to transport men across water ways, powered by a drive propeller shaft.